Terpene Profile: Limonene Terpene

 I am talking about compounds called terpenes.
 Terpenes like beta-caryophyllene, limonene, and myrcene.
 All of these terpenes are the essential oils of the cannabis plant.
 As THC and CBD have no smell or taste of their own, it is the terpenes which give cannabis its distinct aroma and flavor.

-Like cannabinoids, terpenes have therapeutic benefits, and when you use them together, the beneficial effects of each are magnified.
+Like cannabinoids, terpenes are considered to have therapeutic benefits, and when you use them together, the beneficial effects of each are magnified.
 This synergistic relationship is called the entourage effect.

 The entourage effect was originally proposed by Raphael Mechoulem and his team of cannabis researchers in Israel.
 Mechoulem is known as the “grandfather of cannabis” as he was the first to synthesize the THC molecule as well as CBD and other important cannabinoids.

 The entourage effect is the reason why many cannabis advocates believe that whole plant extracts are superior to isolated compounds.
-One of the best examples of the truth of the entourage effect is the experience of patients who use Marinol, an isolated, synthetic version of THC.
-While Marinol is helpful to some patients, many report that its effects are too strong and not well tolerated when compared to a cannabis products which incorporate the whole plant.
+One of the best examples which support the entourage effect is the experience of patients who use Marinol, an isolated, synthetic version of THC.
+While Marinol is helpful to some patients, many report that its effects are too strong and not well tolerated when compared to whole plant cannabis products.

-Another good example of the entourage effect is how CBD works well alongside THC for pain relief while simultaneously neutralizing THC’s possible negative side effects like anxiety and increased heart rate.
+Another good example of the entourage effect is how CBD has been demonstrated to work well alongside THC for pain relief while simultaneously neutralizing THC’s possible negative side effects like anxiety and increased heart rate.

-In the same manner, the terpene limonene, also works hand-in-hand with CBD and THC in improving numerous symptoms.
+In the same manner, the terpene limonene, is also thought to works hand-in-hand with CBD and THC in improving numerous symptoms.

 Where can you find Limonene?